 This hearty white-fleshed fish can be cooked in many ways, from broiling to grilling to pan-frying.
 Its thick flesh is easy to work with, with the meat turning from a light pink color to white as it heats through, helping cooks know when it's done.
 Some corvina are small and work best when cooked whole, while the larger varieties need to be cut up into fish steaks before cooking.

 Because corvina is a saltwater fish, it can also be served raw (when properly treated and stored) prepared as ceviche, which is how it's often served in Peru, or seared and served warm.
 When fully cooked, the flesh turns a creamy white and pulls off in substantial flakes.
 Cooked corvina can be eaten plain, dipped in a sauce, or as the filling for tacos.

 What Does Corvina Taste Like?

 Corvina is one of the more mild varieties of fish.
 It has a slightly sweet, mellow flavor that can be a bit buttery tasting.
 The flesh is oily and tender which helps give corvina a rich, luxurious mouthfeel.

 Corvina vs. Red Snapper

 But beyond these factors, these two fish don't have much in common.
-For starters, red snapper is a leaner fish and doesn't have the same oily, buttery texture as corvina.
+For starters, red snapper doesn't have the same oily, buttery texture as corvina.
 While its flesh pales when cooked like corvina, there's a slight rosy hue that remains while corvina turns a creamy white.
-Red snapper is also a specific type of fish, where corvina has many varieties and names.
+Red snapper is also a specific type of fish, whereas corvina has many varieties and names.
 That makes red snapper a higher-end, more expensive fish that's harder to come by, especially fresh.

 Corvina can be used in any recipe calling for a meaty white fish.
 Eat it cured with citrus, grilled, baked, or sauteed.